alexandra-malihina/typing/README.md

   - You can use the app without the Internet (there is one default text).
   - To work, you need a browser.
   - <b>Save files on your computer and open index.html to start.</b>
+  - <b>Or follow the link to view the work https://alex-mal.ru/typing</b>

 CREATED WITH
 -----------------------